LogtalkDotOrg/logtalk3/manuals/sources/devtools/packs.rst

 add them using their published URLs.
 The tool supports both pack checksums and signatures and takes several steps to sanitize registry and pack specifications.
-As other Logtalk developer tools, portability is main goal.
+As other Logtalk developer tools, portability is a main goal.
 This tool can be used with any supported Prolog backend and run in both POSIX and Windows systems.
-Moreover, this tool can be used not only for handling Logtalk packs but also Prolog only packs, thus providing a stepping stone for sharing portable resources between multiple systems.
+Moreover, this tool can be used not only for handling Logtalk packs but also Prolog only packs, thus providing a solution for sharing portable resources between multiple systems.

 This tool is the beta stage of development.